The ONLY Landscaping Email Marketing Guide You Need

 As a stakeholder in your business, you would know some problem areas.

-Let’s use those problems to create goals for you and then get you thinking about a strategy to achieve those goals.
+Let’s use those problems to create goals and then get you thinking about a strategy for achieving those goals.

 Thinking about the problem